Emergency eye wash manufacturers

 • What temperature should the water be?

-• When should emergency shower and eye wash station equipment be inspected ?
+• When should emergency shower and eye wash station equipment be inspected?

-Many companies do not know these emergency shower requirements and, it could mean you’re at risk of huge financial penalties !
+Many companies do not know these emergency shower requirements and, it could mean you’re at risk of huge financial penalties!

 The first 10 seconds after exposure to a hazardous substance are critical.

 You must carry out a regular testing and maintenance program.
 Weekly activation is an important step in the maintenance of your safety shower and eyewashes.
-Activation is just another way to say “turn it on.”
+Activation is just another way to say “Turn it on.”
 It’s important because it ensures that fluid doesn’t get stagnant and is available to the head of the unit – the part where the water comes out.
 It’s also helpful in clearing the water line of any build-up that could clog it

 The ANSI safety shower requirements stipulate that where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use.

-As an employer you have the important responsibility of understanding and complying with OSHA and ANSI guidelines for emergency shower requirements and eye washes.
-While selecting the right emergency shower and/or eye wash stations for your facility may appear difficult, it is really quite simple once you familiarize yourself with a few simple criteria.
+As an employer, you have the important responsibility of understanding and complying with OSHA and ANSI guidelines for emergency shower requirements and eye washes.
+While selecting the right emergency shower and/or eye wash stations for your facility may appear difficult, it is quite simple once you familiarize yourself with a few simple criteria.

 Once you understand the safety shower requirements, you will be well on your way to developing an emergency eyewash and shower compliance program tailored to your facility’s needs.